gjvc/sbedecoder/README.md

 mdp_book_builder.py
 -------------------

-mdp_book_builder.py serves as an example of using the sbedecoder package to build limit orderbooks for a given contract.
+mdp_book_builder.py serves as an example of using the tinysbe package to build limit orderbooks for a given contract.

 For help with using mdp_book_builder.py: